livestorejs/livestore/website/src/content/docs/reference/contributing.md

 2. Run `pnpm generate:examples:dist` to generate the `/examples/dist` version
 3. Check whether the changes in `/examples/dist` are what you expected.
 4. Commit your changes in the examples submodule and update the submodule reference in your git commit.
+5. Create a PR both for the `livestorejs/livestore` repo and the `livestorejs/examples` repo.

 ## Devtools